By-Michael/GitGuard/README.md

 Every time someone pushes a commit to your watched branch, GitGuard:

-1. Catches the GitHub webhook and verifies it's legitimate
+1. Catches the GitHub webhook, verifies it's legitimate, and deduplicates it
+2. Queues the commit as a durable job (so a redeploy or crash mid-analysis doesn't lose it) instead of a fire-and-forget task
-2. Pulls the full diff and commit metadata from the GitHub API
-3. Grabs your repo's file tree and key files so the AI has real context
+3. Pulls the full diff and commit metadata from the GitHub API, plus repo file tree and key files for context
-4. Sends everything to **Llama 3.3 70B via Groq** for a risk assessment
+4. Sends everything to **Llama 3.3 70B via Groq** for a risk assessment, backed by deterministic guardrail checks on the raw diff
-5. Sends you a Telegram message with the verdict — risk level, a plain-English summary, what looks good, what looks concerning, and a recommended action
+5. Sends you a Telegram message with the verdict — risk level, plain-English summary, concerns, positives, and a recommended action
-6. Waits for you to tap **✅ Accept**, **❌ Decline** (which triggers an automatic rollback), or **📊 Report** to get a full `.docx` analysis report
+6. Waits for you to tap **✅ Accept**, **❌ Decline** (auto-rollback), or **📊 Report** for a full `.docx` analysis

-If you don't respond within your configured timeout, it automatically accepts or rolls back — your choice.
+If you don't respond within your timeout, it auto-accepts or auto-rolls-back — your choice.
+GitGuard also recognizes its own revert commits and skips reviewing them.

-It supports **multiple users** with completely isolated setups.
-Each person gets their own webhook URL, stores their own GitHub token, and watches their own repo.
-The server only needs three secrets.
+It supports **multiple users** with completely isolated setups — own webhook URL, own GitHub token, own repo per person.
+The server only needs a small set of shared secrets.

 ---

 ## Features

-- **AI risk scoring** — every commit gets a deterministic-anchored *safety score*, a risk level (low / medium / high / critical), a list of concerns, positive aspects, and specific recommendations, all generated with full awareness of your codebase.
-The safety score's band is locked to the risk level (see "How scoring works" below) and can be escalated — never softened — by pattern-based guardrail checks that run independently of the AI on the raw diff.
-- **One-tap rollback** — decline a commit and GitGuard immediately creates a safe revert commit on GitHub, or force-pushes the parent SHA if you prefer that approach
+- **AI risk scoring** — safety score (0-100) locked to a risk level (low/medium/high/critical), plus concerns, positives, and recommendations.
+Pattern-based guardrails on the raw diff can escalate risk (never soften it) — a `critical` finding forces `decline` outright, regardless of what the model said.
+- **One-tap rollback** — `revert` (safe, auditable) or `force_push` (rewrites history), your choice
--**Full Code Analysis** — Trigger deep, multi-file code sweeps on-demand via the Telegram menu to identify architectural flaws, security vulnerabilities, and code debt outside of standard commit triggers
+- **Full Code Analysis** — on-demand, multi-file AI sweep for architectural flaws, security issues, and code debt, with the same secret-detection guardrails applied to whole files
-- **Author Performance** — Track team contribution metrics with AI-driven summaries of commit quality, code stability, and review approval rates per author
-- **Active Reviews Dashboard** — View and manage all pending, flagged, or currently in-progress commit reviews directly from an interactive Telegram inline menu
-- **Commit History Log** — Access an organized, historical archive of past repo commits
-- **Configurable auto-timeout** — set how many hours you want before GitGuard takes action on its own, and whether that action should be accept or rollback
-- **Multi-user, zero config sharing** — every user onboards through the Telegram bot and stores their own credentials; the server never shares tokens between accounts
-- **Downloadable reports** — tap the Report button to get a formatted `.docx` file with the full AI analysis, commit details, author info, and recommendations
+- **Author Performance** — per-developer commit quality and approval-rate reports; numeric stats are computed from the database, not trusted from the model's own math
+- **Active Reviews Dashboard**, **Commit History Log**, **configurable auto-timeout**
+- **Token reconnect flow** — `/reconnect` swaps an expired GitHub token without wiping your repo/branch/timeout settings
+- **Downloadable `.docx` reports** for any review
+- **Crash-safe job queue** — commit analysis runs off a durable `jobs` table instead of a bare `asyncio.create_task`
+- **Groq API key fallback** — configure multiple keys; GitGuard tries each in order before surfacing an error
+- **Resilient outbound HTTP** — shared retry/backoff layer (with `Retry-After` support) for GitHub, Groq, and Telegram calls
+- **Per-push and per-user caps** — big pushes cap to the head commit; each user caps at 5 pending reviews
-- **Race condition safe** — per-commit asyncio locks make sure a double-tap never triggers two rollbacks
+- **Race-condition safe** — atomic dedup + per-commit locks prevent double reviews/rollbacks
-- **Auto-registers its own webhook** — on every startup, GitGuard re-registers itself with Telegram so it survives redeployments without manual intervention
+- **Auto-registers its own webhook** on every startup; **graceful shutdown** drains in-flight jobs
-- **Graceful shutdown** — in-flight commit tasks are drained before exit so no commit is left hanging
+- **Admin alerting** on repeated failures, with optional structured JSON logging

 ---